From Legacy to Cloud-Ready: The Business Value of Dockerizing Old Applications

 Partnering with experienced cloud consultants can accelerate the process.
 The investment typically pays for itself within months through reduced operational costs.

-Databases can be containerized for development/testing or migrated to managed services (RDS, Cloud SQL, Azure SQL) for production.
+Databases can be containerized for development and testing or migrated to managed services (RDS, Cloud SQL, Azure SQL) for production.
 Hybrid approaches are also common.

-Containers introduce minimal overhead—typically less than 2%.
+Containers introduce minimal overhead, typically less than 2 percent.
 In many cases, performance improves due to better resource utilization and modern infrastructure.

 When Dockerization Makes Sense